UAlbertaALTLab/korp-config/README.md

    - Copy one of the existing `yaml` files, for example, `cp corpora/wolfart_ahenakew.yaml corpora/corpus_name.yaml`
    - Change the `id`, `title`, and `description` fields.
    - Select a `folder` for the corpus in the `default` mode.
 Make sure the folder exists in the `modes/default.yaml` file.
-   - Verify that the fields match the design of the `vrt` file.
-See step (n).
 2. Make sure that the `backend/import_vrt.sh` file allows CWB to understand your specific `vrt` format:
    - If you are just following the `wolfart_ahenakew.vrt` format, there's nothing you need to do.
 Currently, the format is:
      ```